wildtreetech/forests-intro/README.md

 # Try it

+After setting up the dependencies, activate your `conda` environment with `source activate forests-intro`.
 To run the examples simply run `jupyter notebook` from a terminal in this directory.

 # Additional material